neat/adaptive/core

 COMPLEXITY_MODE_ADAPTIVE

-Mode label for feedback-driven complexity-budget scheduling.
+Mode label for feedback-driven adaptive complexity-budget scheduling with slope detection.

 COMPLEXITY_MODE_LINEAR

-Mode label for pre-planned linear complexity-budget scheduling.
+Mode label for pre-planned linear complexity-budget scheduling with a fixed generation horizon.

 DEFAULT_ADAPT_EVERY